Below are frequently asked questions for using the proposal submission site.

 - Individual paper or presentation titles from each session participant (maximum of 15 words per title)

 - Paper abstract from each session participant (maximum of 500 words per abstract)

 - A 350-word (or less) biographical statement for each participant

-Proposals for sessions without papers, such as workshops, roundtables (dialogues), and performances, should indicate in a one-page description the session subject/s and the proposed format.
-Additionally, session proposals should include:
+Abstracts for sessions without papers, such as workshops, roundtables (dialogues), and performances, should indicate the session subject/s and the proposed format.
+Additionally, the abstracts should include: